 Cocaine and Crack

 Like ecstasy, cocaine is often considered to be a party drug.
-Individuals who snort cocaine can generally expect to deal with a number of different health issues such as lung problems, strokes, or cardiovascular issues.
+Individuals who snort cocaine can expect to deal with some different health issues such as lung problems, strokes, or cardiovascular issues.
 A 2010 NIDA study showed that about 2.9% of 12th graders had abused one form of cocaine or another.

 Crack is a form of cocaine that is smoked, and users deal with a variety of symptoms: